 Romulus was the eponymous first king of Rome.
-How he got there is story like many others, involving a rags-to-riches rise in fortune, a miraculous birth (like Jesus), and the exposure of an unwanted infant (like Paris of Troy and Oedipus) in a river (like Moses and Sargon).
+How he got there is story like many others, involving a rags-to-riches rise in fortune, a miraculous birth (like Jesus), and the exposure of an unwanted infant (see Paris of Troy and Oedipus) in a river (see Moses and Sargon).
 Barry Cunliffe, in Britain Begins (Oxford: 2013), succinctly describes the story as one of love, rape, treachery, and murder.

 Outline of the Birth and Rise of Romulus:

 - After the birth of Mars' sons Romulus and Remus, the king orders them to be left to die in the Tiber River.

 - When the basket in which the twins were placed washes up on shore, a wolf suckles them and a woodpecker named Picus feeds them until....

 - The shepherd Faustulus finds the twins and brings them into his home.